Multi-agent Adaptive Mechanism Design: Deferred Proofs

 And under this margin we have a robust mechanism that guarantees truthfulness.

-Note that the second part of Theorem \ref{thm: bounds on payments of robust mechanism} tells there exists a mechanism that ensures the above bound holds, while making sure the expected payment of truthful equilibrium under $p$ is $c+\delta$.
-So if the actual distribution $p^*$ is in the required ambiguity set, it shifts this expected payment by at most an additional $\delta$, making the final expected payment at most $c+2\delta$.
-Combining it with the upper bound gives us the final result.
+If the actual distribution $p^*$ is in the required ambiguity set, it shifts this expected payment by at most an additional $\delta$, making the final expected payment at most $c+2\delta$.
+Substituting it with the above selected margin $\delta$ gives the final result.

 $\square$